In this section

 Get legal advice before making an agreement for a private sale or if there's a dispute about an agreement.

 They can be delivered to you, even if you didn't ask for them.
-You don't have to pay for any goods or services received if you didn’t agree to buy them, and you are not required to pay for them to be returned.
+You don't have to pay for any goods or services received if you didn’t agree to buy them, and you don't have to pay for them to be returned.

 It's unlawful for a person or business to ask you to pay for unordered goods or services unless they have reasonable cause to believe they should be paid for them.